 As mentioned in the regulatory overview, although most products/contracts included in the sample have to comply with applicable disclosures requirements, the rules vary both among sectors and respective jurisdictions.
-Consequently this creates a complex situation for consumers and could give rise to disclosure issues for the industry when they offer products from different sectors.
-The POS disclosure document should contain the same type of information in order to facilitate consumers' comparison of a range of comparable products with the goal of enhancing the ability of consumers to find key information for all competing products.
+Consequently, this creates a complex situation for consumers and could give rise to disclosure issues for the industry when they offer products from different sectors.
+The POS disclosure document should contain the same type of information32 in order to facilitate consumers' comparison of a range of comparable products with the goal of enhancing the ability of consumers to find key information for all competing products.33 Under this recommendation, the POS disclosures could capture product specificities for the purpose of explaining them.

-Recommendation 6: The POS disclosure document should be concise, set out key information about a product and may include, as appropriate, links or refer to other information.
-It should make clear that it does not provide exhaustive information.
+Recommendation 6: The POS disclosure document should be concise, set out key information about a product and may include, as appropriate, links or refer to other information.34 It should make clear that it does not provide exhaustive information.